 So, there we have my view of the innovation problem.
 I find it amazing that back in 1954 Drucker was defining that a firm had only two functions and over of those was innovation, yet in 2019 we are still struggling to get innovation to perform.

 The rest of this site will capture my ongoing journey to fix this innovation problem.
-Right now I believe the key is in getting us to think in a more service-dominant way (given that our economies are shifting that way, if not over 80% of the way already).
-And ending the innovation push nature we tend to fall in (separate innovation team with weak links to the business).
+Right now, I believe the key is in getting us to think in a more service-dominant way (given that our economies are shifting that way, if not over 80% of the way already).
+Ending the innovation push approach we tend to fall in (separate innovation team with weak links to the business).